chriskomus/ble-sniffer-walkthrough/README.md

-# BLE Sniffer with Raspberry Pi and Reverse Engineering Walkthrough
+# BLE Sniffer with Raspberry Pi - Reverse Engineering Walkthrough

 This guide uses a Raspberry Pi CM4 and a Junctek Bluetooth Battery Monitor as reference.
 But any BLE device can be reverse engineered to some degree.
 If it sends a steady stream of data, unencrypted, in a mix of hex code and decimals it will be very similar to this guide.
 Otherwise, further tinkering will be required.